keynavas/landinpage-psicologa-thalia-martins/README.md

 ## Live Website

-The project is deployed on Vercel and available at:
+The project is available at:

 **https://www.thaliamartins.com.br**

 ## Author

-Developed by **Yuri Navas** using Lovable and Vercel.
+Developed by **Yuri Navas** using Lovable and deployed on Vercel.